Nagaland Launches ‘Coffees of Nagaland’ Mission to Boost Farmers, Tourism and Global Branding

 Nagaland Chief Minister Neiphiu Rio and Union Minister Jyotiraditya M. Scindia during the launch of the “Coffees of Nagaland” mission aimed at promoting coffee farming, branding and sustainable livelihoods in the state.
 (Image: X/Neiphiu_Rio)

-The project, launched virtually in the presence of Minister of State for DoNER Sukanta Majumdar, Nagaland Deputy Chief Minister T. R. Zeliang, Adviser G. Ikuto Zhimomi and representatives of the Coffee Board of India, seeks to strengthen the coffee value chain through cluster-based development.
+The initiative, launched virtually in the presence of Minister of State for DoNER Sukanta Majumdar, Nagaland Deputy Chief Minister T. R. Zeliang, Adviser G. Ikuto Zhimomi, and representatives of the Coffee Board of India, aims to strengthen coffee cultivation through a cluster-based approach while enhancing farmer incomes, value addition, branding, and market access.

-“We want to ensure that farmers receive a greater share of the agricultural value chain and that Nagaland coffee brands prosper globally,” Scindia said.
+“We want to ensure that farmers receive a larger share of the agricultural value chain and that Nagaland coffee brands prosper in global markets,” Scindia said, emphasizing the importance of creating sustainable income opportunities for growers.

 ALSO READ: Dimapur Municipal Council to Hold Special Session on No-Confidence Motion on May 22

-He assured full support from the Nagaland government for timely implementation of the project and urged farmers to adopt new technologies and participate in training programmes.
+Rio noted that the expansion of coffee cultivation could help reduce dependence on shifting cultivation (jhum), support forest conservation efforts, and protect Nagaland’s fragile hill ecosystem.
+He assured full support from the state government for the successful implementation of the project and urged farmers to adopt modern technologies and actively participate in training and capacity-building programmes.

 Previous Post Next Post